Chinesse love traveling

-The Chinesse people are well known all over the world for their creativity (don’t confuse with originality), gastronomy and not last for sharing a real passion about photography.
+The Chinese people are well known all over the world for their creativity (don’t confuse with originality), gastronomy and not last for their passion for photography.

-On every flight I get in contact with funny groups of Chinesse which are traveling together for so many hours just to discover a new continent, so unfamiliar to them.
+On every flight I get in contact with funny groups of Chinese which are traveling together for so many hours just to discover a new continent, so unfamiliar to them.

 They are the kind of people enthusiastic for everything what is happening around: capturing the sunrise on their photo camera, following with a stare gaze all the movements of the cabin crew or trying to understand a language totally unknown to them.
 If you are “lucky” enough to have a blonde hair and blue eyes, you will feel like a super model on a catwalk while you are walking thru the aisle, trying to avoid the annoying flashes of the camera at all times.

 As i mentioned before, they don’t really understand english or any other language other than chinesse but it won’t stop them to pull your sleeve whenever they need something.
 First, I considered this behavior rude but by the time I understood this is part of their culture and I shouldn’t feel offended.